-Between half and two-thirds wanted improvements in the care of footpaths and Public Rights of Way, of which we have 27 km in the parishes.
+Between half and two-thirds wanted improvements in the care of footpaths and Public Rights of Way, of which we have 27.7 km/17.2 miles in the parishes.

 Other desired improvements included road safety, flood alleviation and the ubiquitous mobile phone coverage issue.